Work Place Toolkit

 As a team captain, you can significantly increase bicycle commuting at _________ (worksite).
 And we’ll be backing you up with some fun events and incentives, including:

-The challenge offers up great support for captains, including a free team captain t-shirt, free swag to pump up your team, the legendary Captain’s Bash with free beverages for you and a guest, a comprehensive team captain toolkit, and prizes just for captains.
+The challenge offers up great support for captains, including a free team captain t-shirt, free swag to pump up your team, the legendary Captain’s Bash at the Cascade Bicycle Club headquarters with free beverages for you and a guest, a comprehensive team captain toolkit, and prizes just for captains.

 To start a team, you simply sign up online, recruit three or more coworkers to join your team, and encourage them to ride as much as possible throughout May.
 The challenge starts May 1st; please start your team today!